 Stress is now the biggest reason for absence from work according to the Health and Safety Executive.
 Research published in the Environmental Health and Preventative Medicine journal has shown that being in nature, specifically in forests, reduces the cortisol levels in our brain (our stress hormone) and can reduce symptoms of anxiety and depression.

-Last year, we worked with Maudsley Hospital, in South London to design a project that put this research into practice, aiming to give their service users the chance to benefit from spending time in nature and green spaces.
+In 2016, we worked with Maudsley Hospital, in South London to design a project that put this research into practice, aiming to give their service users the chance to benefit from spending time in nature and green spaces.
 We created a sensory therapeutic garden for two wards.

 Collaborating with staff, we helped them to create a calming space to help patients alleviate feelings of anxiety and promote well being.
 Surroundings can have a big impact on well-being and recovery.
 Interacting with nature and spending time in a safe and tranquil place away from a ward can bring physical and mental health benefits.
 There are raised beds abundant with fruit and vegetables, while climbing thornless blackberries and hydrangeas provide privacy.
 A seating area offers a space to rest and socialise.